tomas-fryza/esp-micropython/labs/04-timers/README.md

    class machine.PWM(dest, *, freq, duty_u16, duty_ns)
    ```

-1. Create a new source file, write the code for change a duty cycles of one LED, save the file as `03-dimmer.py` to your local folder, and run the application.
+1. Create a new source file, write the code for change a duty cycles of one LED within a `for` in forever loop, save the file as `03-pwm.py` to your local folder, and run the application.

-2. Add another two PWM channels and control dimming of all three LEDs.
+2. Combine both examples and change duty cycle of one LED in Timer0 interrupt handler.

 <a name="experiments"></a>